-Moved: Cr Fell; Second: Cr Elisala
+RESOLUTION: Moved: Cr Fell; Second: Cr Elisala That Council resolves to; - write to the Minister of Local Government, Racing & Multicultural Affairs requesting Council's name change from the "Torres Strait Island Regional Council" to the "Zenadth Kes Regional Council". and

-- write to the Minister of Local Government, Racing & Multicultural Affairs requesting Council's name change from the "Torres Strait Island Regional Council" to the "Zenadth Kes Regional Council".
+- write to the applicable State Minister(s) requesting that the "Torres Strait" Local Government Area be renamed to "Zenadth Kes". and

-- write to the applicable State Minister(s) requesting that the "Torres Strait" Local Government Area be renamed to "Zenadth Kes". - write to the applicable Federal Minister(s) requesting that the "Torres Strait" Local Government Area be renamed to "Zenadth Kes".
+- write to the applicable Federal Minister(s) requesting that the "Torres Strait" Local Government Area be renamed to "Zenadth Kes".